tropicalflowers/SCMTASK2.0/README.md

 i have added favicons on each website

-A  simple memory card matching game built as part of SCMTASK2.0.
+A web-based memory card matching game developed as part of SCMTASK2.0.
+Challenge your memory across three difficulty levels with an engaging interface and timed gameplay.
-Its features are:
- Card matching logic
- Basic UI

- How to run it:
-  Extract the ZIP file.
- Open `index.html` in a browser (if it's web-based) or run with Python/etc..
+- Three difficulty levels: Easy, Medium, Hard
+- Interactive card flip animations
+- Timer functionality to track user performance
+- Responsive design compatible with various devices